 You can quickly grow your cannabis in states where cultivation is legal.
-On the other hand, making homemade alcohol is an expensive, complex, and sometimes even dangerous process.
+On the other hand, making homemade alcohol is expensive, complex, and sometimes even dangerous.
 Purchasing good-quality cannabis from a licensed dispensary is usually less costly than buying a bottle of top-shelf liquor.
 Furthermore, medical cannabis is not generally taxable, whereas alcohol is.

 Safer to Use

 According to the Centers for Disease Control (CDC) statistics, alcohol abuse is responsible for more than 95,000 deaths in the United States every year.
 In contrast, cannabis kills exactly zero people each year.
-Overdosing on cannabis is virtually impossible, and there has never been a death directly linked to using marijuana.
+Overdosing on cannabis is virtually impossible, and death has never been directly linked to using marijuana.

-In the words of Dr. Ruben Baler, a health scientist at the National Institute on Drug Abuse, “You can die binge-drinking five minutes after you’ve been exposed to alcohol.
+Dr. Ruben Baler, a health scientist at the National Institute on Drug Abuse, said, “You can die binge-drinking five minutes after you’ve been exposed to alcohol.
 That isn’t going to happen with marijuana.”